ibm-cloud-docs/cloud-object-storage/replication.md

 ### Versioning
 {: #replication-interactions-versioning}

-As stated previously, versioning is mandatory in order to enable replication.
+Versioning is mandatory in order to enable replication.
 After you enable versioning on both the source and destination buckets and configure replication on the source bucket, you may encounter the following issues:

 - If you attempt to disable versioning on the source bucket, {{site.data.keyword.cos_short}} returns an error.
 You must remove the replication configuration before you can disable versioning on the source bucket.
 - If you disable versioning on the destination bucket, replication fails.

+### Key Protect encryption
+{: #replication-interactions-kp}

+Source objects will be encrypted using the root key of the source bucket, and replicas are encrypted using the root key of the destination bucket.

 ### Lifecycle configurations
 {: #replication-interactions-lifecycle}